 - Get backlinks.
 Backlinks from other websites of authority can enhance your law firm website’s search rankings by building up your site’s authority online.

 - Generate client reviews.
 Positive reviews are key to building your law firm’s reputation.
-Good, authentic customer reviews for your Google My Business page and sites like Yelp and Avvo are a great local SEO marketing strategy.
+Good, authentic customer reviews from sites like Yelp and Avvo are a great local SEO marketing strategy.

 Learn more about local SEO strategies.